nicerobot/meta/README.md

 - Attribute:
   - Specified "name value" but if name isn't a valid attribute name, "value name" will be used/attempted.
     - This can be force by always quoting the value. name "value" or "value" name.
-  - Values containing no space and neither begin nor end with a quote, can omit surrounding quotes.
+  - Values containing no space and neither beginning nor ending with a quote, can omit surrounding quotes.
   - Commas are optional between all name/value attribute pairs.
     - One default attribute name is allowed as the first in the list when not separating list items with a comma.
   - Attribute name can be optional.